Learning to sleep while standing

 Indeed, unlike AstroShere, Britannia is keeping the seats bolted where they are and teaching its flyers to get along in the space allotted to them.
 The airline has contracted with the world-renown contortionist Melinda Babarolini, to develop a passenger training program that will incorporate many of the exercises that she and her sisters use in their acts when touring with circuses across Europe.

 "By helping them learn to sleep in cramped and awkward positions," says Fenderwaller, "Britannia hopes to deliver our passengers to their destinations a little more relaxed, a little more refreshed, and a whole lot looser."

 According to the Aviation Health institute, Britannia Airways flies some of the most crowded planes in the sky with a seat pitch of only 28 inches.
-By teaching its passengers to relax in a confined spaces, the airline hopes to increase revenue while avoiding suits from passengers who develop deep vein thrombosis (DVT)—a particular problem for airlines in the UK.
+By teaching its passengers to relax in confined spaces, the airline hopes to increase revenue while avoiding suits from passengers who develop Deep Venous Thrombosis (DVT) — a particular problem for airlines in the UK.